Punjab National Bank Continues Senior Management Restructuring with Additional Changes

 Strategic Zonal Appointments

-Significant changes have been implemented at the zonal level, with experienced professionals being repositioned across key commercial centers.
-The appointments demonstrate the bank's focus on leveraging senior talent for regional operations.
+Significant changes were implemented at the zonal level, with experienced professionals being repositioned across key commercial centers.

 Zone New Zonal Manager Previous Role Qualifications